rafosorio/iks-workshop/_docs/box/box-home.md

 We have changed the file by adding an import to a React component called `App` and the `render` method is now passed a `token` property.

-The `App` component is a simple React component that is leveraging some Box UI components that are responsible for rendring the Box UI.
+The `App` component is a simple React component that is leveraging some Box UI components that are responsible for rendering the Box UI.
 We are going to use them to display the Box folder inside our widget.

 ![create widget](../images/app.png)